Accommodations Guide

 Overview

-• There may be times when a deadline extension may not be possible (for example, group projects).
+- There may be times when a deadline extension may not be possible (for example, group projects, Canvas discussion posts, etc.).

-• Faculty are encouraged to communicate any concerns about this accommodation with the student's Access Manager.
-This information can be found in the original faculty notification letter or within the Faculty Portal.
+- Instructors and students are encouraged to communicate any concerns about this accommodation with the student's Access Manager.

 The FLEX Plan accommodates access to educational content for students with chronic, unpredictable disabilities.